potassco/clorm/docs/clorm/predicate.rst

 date.
 Furthermore the places in the code where these translations are made may be far apart, leading to potential problems when code needs to be refactored.

-One solution to this problem is to sub-class the ``StringField`` and provide an extra data translation step.
+The solution to this problem is to create a sub-class of ``RawField`` that performs the appropriate data conversion.
+However, sub-classing ``Rawfield``directly requires dealing with raw Clingo ``Symbol`` objects.
+A better alternative is to sub-class the ``StringField`` class and then you can deal with the string to date conversion directly.

 .. code-block:: python